 From a security standpoint, opening up specific ports makes more sense than a similar feature, called DMZ Host, in which all external traffic is directed through the gateway to a particular local computer.
 Using a DMZ Host is like using port mapping with all ports; it's easier to set up, but the DMZ host loses all protection from the NAT gateway.

 Warning!
-Be aware that NAT doesn't protect you from other users on the same network, such as in a coffeehouse or hotel.
+NAT doesn't protect you from other users on the same network, such as in a coffeehouse or hotel.
+Some networks enable "client isolation" to keep traffic from passing between devices connected to the network for this reason.